 |Early childhood care and education (U.S.)||Nurse-Family Partnership||$10,000 per child served||Increase academic performance and reduce criminal behavior|

 |US Education||KIPP||$7,500-$17,000 per student per year (including state funds)||Improve academic performance|

 |Employment Assistance (NYC)||The HOPE Program||$10,000 per client served||Unclear, if any|

-We estimate that it costs our top-rated international charity less than $2,500 to save a human life.
+We estimate that it costs the Against Malaria Foundation approximately $3,400 to save a human life.
 This includes transportation, administration, etc. (Full details available here.)
 Compare that with even the best U.S. programs: the Nurse-Family Partnership and KIPP both cost over $10,000 per child served, and their impact is encouraging but not overwhelming.